max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 ### Gather weather data

 If you want to gather past weather information, you can use the website [wunderground.com](wunderground.com).
-As far as I know, it's the only website that offers historical temperature data for free.
-To automatically collect the temperatures of your departure and arrival cities, a special tool called a 'crawler' was created to do the job for you.
+As far as I know, it&#39;s the only website that offers historical temperature data for free.
+To automatically collect the temperatures of your departure and arrival cities, a special tool called a &#39;crawler&#39; was created to do the job for you.

 <details>